0mp/goat/README.md

 # Create a link (h4xdir) to a directory:
 goat h4xdir ~/Documents/dev

-# Follow the link to change the directory:
+# Follow a link to change a directory:
 cd h4xdir

+# Follow a link (and don't stop there!):
+cd h3xdir/awesome-project

-# Go up the filesystem tree with '...' instead of '../../':
+# Go up the filesystem tree with '...' (same as `cd ../../`):
 cd ...

-# List all your saved shortcuts:
+# List all your links:
 goat list

-# Delete an absolute shortcut from your saved shortcuts:
+# Delete a link:
 goat delete h4xdir

-# Delete all saved shortcuts:
+# Delete all saved links:
 goat nuke

+# Delete broken links:
+goat fix

 # Print the help message:
 goat help
 ```

-## Configuration

-You might wish to tinker with the `setup` in order to customize the installation
-parameters.
-To install `goat` you've got to:

-- Put `goat` in a directory in your `$PATH`.
-- Add a custom `cd` function from the `setup` file to your shell rc file.
-- Make sure that `goat` stores the links in a place you want by setting
-  `$GOAT_PATH` in `goat`.

 ## Development